-If you're showing your income from property sales in the "other income" of your tax return, you may also need to complete a Property sale information (IR833) form for each property sold.
+If you're showing your income from property sales in your tax return, you may also need to complete a Property sale information -IR833 form for each property sold.
 This form explains when to use it and what information is required.